Staggerlee011/serialexperiments/content/posts/terraform-by-example.md

 ---
 title: "Terraform by Example"
 date: "2021-01-07"
-description: "Examples of using the Terraform CLI"
+summary: "Examples of using the Terraform CLI"
 tags: [
     "terraform",
 ]